 Instructions

 - Apple Compote: Combine all compote ingredients into a small saucepan.
 Simmer on medium-low until apples are softened, stirring occasionally, about 20 minutes.
+Avoid over-simmer, you do not want applesauce.
 Cool completely.4 cups 1/2″ diced Granny Smith apples, 3 tablespoons brown sugar, Juice of 1/2 lemon, 1 tablespoon bourbon or whiskey, 2 teaspoons cinnamon, 1/4 teaspoon nutmeg, 1/2 teaspoon salt

 - In the bowl of a stand-mixer with a paddle attachment, or a large mixing bowl, whip together butter and sugar until light and fluffy, about 5 minutes.
 Scrape down sides of bowl as needed.
 Add oil.100 g unsalted butter, 225 g granulated sugar, 1/4 cup canola or vegetable oil